 Stress Related Absence has a significant impact on productivity and the below chart, recorded over a 10-year period by a major UK Income Protection provider, demonstrates the important role that early intervention plays.

-The table shows that when an episode of stress related absence receives intervention at week four, the average total length of absence is 24.3 weeks.
+When an episode of stress-related absence receives intervention at week four, the average total length of absence is 24.3 weeks.
 Whereas when the intervention is received between 21-25 weeks, the average total length of absence is over 55 weeks.

-With the additional stresses that an expat employee will goes through relocating themselves, and also potentially their family, plus the high cost of expatriate assignments, there is even stronger rationale to promoting your International Employee Assistance Programme effectively and recommending the service the employees how are showing early signs of stress or other mental health issues can be detected and addressed before they become a serious problem.
+An expat employee will experience additional stress through relocating themselves, and also potentially their family.
+With the high cost involved in expatriate assignments, there is an even stronger rationale to promote your International Employee Assistance Programme effectively.
+Early signs of mental health issues can be detected and addressed before they become a serious problem.

 Businesses with an existing expatriate population, or a business looking to implement expat assignments for the first time, should strongly consider establishing an International Employee Assistance Programme (IEAP), or specialised Expat Employee Assistance Programme.

 It’s also worth thinking of the cold, hard business case.
 Expatriate assignments are a significant investment for any business and expat failure could mean tens, or even hundreds of thousands, in lost expenditure.
-Some of the key reasons for expats, or their families not settling, or not being as productive as hoped, could be prevented with the early intervention by some of the support services offered by an International Employee Assistance Programme, or particularly an Expat Employee Assistance Programme, specifically focussed on supporting expat employees settle and thrive in their assignment.
+Two of the main reasons why expat assignments fail include an inability to settle and achieve optimal productivity.
+Both of these could be prevented with early intervention by some of the support services offered by an International Employee Assistance Programme, or particularly an Expat Employee Assistance Programme.
+The latter are specifically focused on supporting expat employees settle and thrive in their assignment.

-All Global EAP providers will make supporting literature available, such as posters and leaflets, which can be displayed in common areas to spread the word, but employers can go further still.
+All Global EAP providers will provide supporting literature, such as posters and leaflets, which can be displayed in common areas to spread the word, but employers can go further still.

-Many employers now incorporate the International EAP service as part of their management training, and ensure that staff are reminded of its features during performance conversations/121’s.
+Many employers now incorporate the International EAP service as part of their management training to ensure that staff are reminded of its features during performance conversations and other one-to-ones.

-Finally, whilst the use of an International Employee Assistance Programme by employees is confidential, many iEAP providers offer meaningful management Information to the employer, which can assist in understanding which risks are most prominent within their business.
+Finally, whilst the use of an International Employee Assistance Programme by employees is confidential, many iEAP providers offer ‘meaningful management information’ to the employer, which can assist in understanding which risks are most prominent within their business.
 I.e. management can see anonymised usage trends and insights.